 And the reason for this silence is simply because of how we grew up in regards to racism.
 It’s because growing up in the South, you are taught and accustomed to think most black people are violent, criminals, and ignorant.
 But it makes sense right?
 Slavery started in the South and what happened after slavery “ended” is part of the reason people form this stereotype.
 If you want to learn more information on what happened after slavery, I highly recommend the movie 13th on Netflix.

 We are living through history and now is not the time to be silent unless you associate with being a racist, which I don’t think anyone would ever want to admit to.
 But remember, I hear your silence and I understand.
 It’s hard.
 You don’t want to disappoint your family or friends.
 You are scared to maybe say the wrong thing.
 You don’t want to be judged.
-I’ve had every single thought you are probably having right now, but it takes one Black friend to make you see life a little differently.
-And I thank God every day for bringing my Black friends into my life because I truly would not be where I am writing this today without them.
+I’ve had every single thought you are probably having right now, but it takes one experience to make you see life a little differently.
+Moving out of my small town made me see life completely different.
+I began to understand and appreciate diversity on a personal and professional level.
+My favorite quote of all time is one from Mark Twain that reads: “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
+Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime.“

 And you don’t have to post on social media to make yourself feel better about the situation.
 You don’t have to post at all, but you do need to be having these conversations with the people around you.
 The people that actually listen and value your opinion.
 Have conversations about racism with people who’s opinion you may have the power to change.